lionheart/KeyboardAdjuster/README.md

 [![Platform](https://img.shields.io/cocoapods/p/KeyboardAdjuster.svg?style=flat)](http://cocoapods.org/pods/KeyboardAdjuster)
 ![Swift](http://img.shields.io/badge/swift-4-blue.svg?style=flat)

-KeyboardAdjuster will adjust the bottom position of any given `UIView` when a keyboard appears on screen.
-All you have to do is provide an NSLayoutConstraint that pins the bottom of your view to the bottom of the screen.
-KeyboardAdjuster will automatically adjust that constraint and pin it to the top of the keyboard when it appears.
+KeyboardAdjuster adjusts your views to avoid the keyboard.
+That's pretty much all there is to it.
+It's battle-tested and easy to integrate into any project--Storyboards or code, doesn't matter.

+The only requirement is that you're using Auto Layout (you should be anyways ;) ) and targetting iOS 9 or above.
+If you'd like to add support for earlier iOS versions, please feel free to submit a pull request.

+KeyboardAdjuster started as a Swift port of [LHSKeyboardAdjuster](https://github.com/lionheart/LHSKeyboardAdjusting), which is recommended for projects written in Objective-C.

 If you're currently choosing between KeyboardAdjuster and another alternative, please read about our [philosophy](https://gist.github.com/dlo/86208878ff976261fa16).

-Note: KeyboardAdjuster requires layout anchors in your build target, so it will only work with iOS 9 or above.
-If you'd like to add support for earlier iOS versions, please submit a pull request.

-KeyboardAdjuster started as a Swift port of [LHSKeyboardAdjuster](https://github.com/lionheart/LHSKeyboardAdjusting), which is recommended for projects written in Objective-C.

 ## Installation